caisah/caisah.info/src/content/blog/deno-jump-to-definition-jsr-io-package.md

 ```

-This will create two local folders: `vendor`(for jsr.io) and `node_modules`(for npm) containing the dependencies and won't download those on every build.
+This will create two local folders: `vendor`(for jsr) and `node_modules`(for npm) containing the dependencies and won't download those on every build.

 Now every time I tried to jump to definition for a symbol, the correct file was followed.